Pipeline | laravel-data | Spatie

 }

-method has several arguments:
+The `handle` method has several arguments:

-payload the non normalized payload
+- **payload** the non normalized payload

-object for the data
+- **class** the `DataClass` object for the data object [more info](/docs/laravel-data/v2/advanced-usage/internal-structures)

-properties the key-value properties which will be used to construct the data object
+- **properties** the key-value properties which will be used to construct the data object

-When using a magic creation methods, the pipeline is not being used (since you manually overwrite how a data object is
+When using a magic creation methods, the pipeline is not being used (since you manually overwrite how a data object is constructed).
+Only when you pass in a request object a minimal version of the pipeline is used to authorize and validate the request.

-##Preparing data for the pipeline
+Preparing data for the pipeline

 class SongMetadata